beatboxerish/DSND/Recommendations_IBM/README.md

 I analyzed the interactions that users have with articles on the IBM Watson Studio platform and made 3 recommendation models to recommend new articles to them.
 I used a ranking based approach, a collaborative filtering approach and a machine learning approach.
-Your project is divided into the following tasks:
+The project is divided into the following tasks:

 1. Exploratory Data Analysis